Economic strategy: 2023-2030

-No longer just the place for traditional skills, the county’s residents are increasingly gaining higher levels of skills and qualifications, whilst there is a workforce of over 3 million people all within an hour of Staffordshire.
-As a county we continue to respond to business need for more advanced skills including manufacturing, engineering, and digital skills, and our three main universities will allow us to further develop those higher-level skills needed across many of our current and future industries.
-We have several high performing colleges across all parts of the county, whilst many academy trusts are providing an innovative approach to our school age education in supporting the skills of our next generation of employees.
+No longer just the place for traditional skills, the county’s residents are increasingly gaining higher levels of skills and qualifications, whilst there is a workforce of over three million people all within an hour of Staffordshire.
+As a county we continue to respond to business need for more advanced skills including manufacturing, engineering, and digital skills, and our universities will allow us to further develop those skills needed across many of our current and future industries.
+We have high performing colleges across all parts of the county, whilst many academy trusts are providing an innovative approach to our school age education in supporting the skills of our next generation of employees.

 More widely than office-based sectors, many other industries affected by the crisis, both positively and negatively, will continue to change and evolve in the coming months and years.
 The logistics sector continues to prosper, and we have a thriving care market which has never been so revered as a career as it is now.
 Addressing skills gaps and hard-to-fill vacancies in growing industries will be important and is a challenge for everyone, including skills providers and the businesses themselves.

 Our location at the heart of the country remains one of our key assets and makes Staffordshire a hugely attractive place to live, work and invest.
-This has made Staffordshire particularly attractive to the logistics industry which continues to grow, including through the development of the rail connected West Midlands Interchange site over the next decade, and presents significant opportunities for the future as the sector moves towards greater use of technology and cleaner ways to move goods around the country and beyond.
+This has made the county particularly attractive to the logistics industry which continues to grow, including through the development of the rail connected West Midlands Interchange site over the next decade.
+This presents significant opportunities for the future as the sector moves towards greater use of technology and cleaner ways to move goods around the country and beyond.

 Our Strategic Infrastructure Plan outlines the level of growth planned within the county over the next 20 years, amounting to over 80,000 houses and significant levels of employment land.
 Our success in creating the conditions to support growth has led to many large-scale investments made by companies indigenous to the county and from beyond.
 The continued development of employment sites will undoubtedly be important in continuing to create the conditions for growth and the creation of new jobs within Staffordshire, including the development of Keele University’s Science and Innovation Park and Staffordshire University’s Innovation Enterprise Zone workspace to support ever greater numbers of highly skilled, high-paid jobs.
 Delivery of the level of growth expected will require substantial investment in all our infrastructure, whilst we will always need to consider how this growth can be delivered sustainably and in support of climate change targets.

 Digital connectivity has become increasingly important in recent years, with ever increasing levels of business activity, service delivery and consumer spending now taking place online.
-This was particularly evident through the pandemic with huge increases in office-based employees working remotely, which will persist to at least some extent.
+This was particularly evident through the pandemic with huge increases in office-based employees working remotely which continues to persist, at least to some extent.
 This presents an opportunity for Staffordshire to speed up its plans for high-quality digital infrastructure across the county through the delivery of gigabit capable broadband and supporting technologies, including 5G.